PAYONE-GmbH/PCP-ServerSDK-php/README.md

 $client = new CommerceCaseApiClient($config);
 ```

  Each client has typed parameters for the payloads and responses.
 You can use `phpstan` to verify the types of the parameters and return values or look for `TypeError` thrown at runtime.
 All payloads are availble as PHP classes within the `PayoneCommercePlatform\Sdk\Models` namespace.
 The SDK will automatically marshal the PHP objects to JSON and send it to the API.
-The response will be unmarshalled to a PHP object.
+The response will be unmarshalled to a PHP object internally.

  To create an empty commerce case you can use the `CreateCommerceCaseRequest` class: